-But I wanted to share some of our Camper Essentials that work really well for the little’s to handle on their own!
+But I wanted to share some of our Camp Essentials that work really well for the little’s to handle on their own!

 We grabbed one of these for the summer.
 With three camps where they will not have refrigerated areas, I love that this one is insulated as well as all the compartments it offers.
 And with a lifetime guarantee for $13-16 depending on which you choose, how can you pass that up?
 Plus it easily attached to a bag with a clip on the handle!

 We are giving these a go this year.
 I feel like we end up purchasing new water shoes every year one, because they outgrow them, but two, because they never stay on!
-I like that these are quick dry, slip on, AND have a tightening mechanism.
-Hoping these work out.
+I like that these are quick-dry, slip-on, AND have a tightening mechanism.
 Typically I wouldn’t spend $25 and would prefer to spend somewhere around $15, but with all the issues in the past, I’m upgrading.
 Plus, they come in all kinds of fun colors too.

 I really enjoy these for the entire summer.
 I usually have a couple tucked in my purse for those times we randomly stop at a park after it’s been raining a bunch or for when we end up at a movie in the park after dark.
 They are really great.
 The kids forget they are wearing them because they are a lot like a bracelet and pretty comfy too.
 I like to put one on their wrist and one on their ankle.
 Oh!
 And they last for 7 days each!

-Now, our luggage pictured above is Matilda Jane and unfortunately it’s sold out.
-But this one is a little bigger and would probably not require a two year old to sit on it to zip it up.
-This would be perfect for a little headed to his or her grandparents house for the week.
+Now, our luggage pictured above is Matilda Jane and unfortunately, it’s sold out.
+But this one is a little bigger and would probably not require a two-year-old to sit on it to zip it up.
+This would be perfect for a little head to his or her grandparent’s house for the week.
 And it comes in a variety of colors too.